 You read over and over that apologies must be sincere else they will fail.
 When you defend or offer an apology only when cornered, it screams insincerity.
-However, when you consistently show respect, appreciation, ownership, and care, people can see any one moment as a human slip.
+However when you consistently show respect, appreciation, ownership, and care, people can see any one slip up a forgivable human error.

 Checklist step: Start each day with a self-declaration of accountability and integrity.
 Build your own reputation of being full of class and the “real thing”.
 Why?
 Because accountability and integrity show deep inner strength and inner strength is a heck of a billboard!

 Some struggle with apologizing because they think it publicizes their weakness and faults.
 They think it is humiliating and diminishes potential success.
 However it’s important not to confuse humility with humiliation.
-The straightforward apology and remedy when needed is the perfect chance to build trust in yourself and a reputation of true greatness.
+A straightforward apology and remedy is the perfect chance to build trust and a reputation of integrity.

 From my professional experience to your success,